spettway/api-practice/README.md

 https://www.youtube.com/watch?v=ngc9gnGgUdA&t=3461s

-Connected to a live Mondgo DB on Mongo Atlas - check .env for the MongoDB link.
+Database: Connected to a live Mondgo DB on Mongo Atlas - check .env file for the MongoDB link or to replace it.

+Auth: Uses jwt authentication - currently has a placeholder for the secret token - "test-secret-change-this"